friflo/ECS-wiki/docs/query.md

 ## StructuralChangeException

 The `StructuralChangeException` is introduced **v3.1.0** and will be thrown when performing structural changes within a query loop.
-Docs will follow.

 This exception is similar to the behavior in C# when adding an element to a `List<>` within a loop iterating a list.
 E.g.
 ```cs